Observing the ordinary, creating the extraordinary.

 Key Stage 4 and 5

-Key Stage 4 = WJEC GCSE Art and Design which is split between coursework and a practical examination.
+Key Stage 4 = Eduqas GCSE Art and Design which is split between coursework and an examined practical component.

 Attraction of the Subject: